nfdi4plants/nfdi4plants.knowledgebase/src/docs/_ignored/pandoc_tests/README.md

-# Conversion of knowledgebase articles to polished pdf
+# Conversion of knowledge base articles to polished pdf

+Goal:

+1. Hand-out materials as PDF
+1. Have code chunks copy-paste friendly
+1. Document everything in one place (GitHub) and format (Markdown)

 ## Dependencies